Annual Wellness Check

 MMR (Measles, Mumps and Rubella)

-Adults age 50 and older should receive a two-dose vaccine series.
+All adults age 50 and older and ages 19 to 49 with immunocompromising conditions should receive a two-dose vaccine series.

 Tdap/Td (Tetanus, Diphtheria and Pertussis/Tetanus and Diphtheria)